fbpx

 Instruction Delivery and Program Content

-The Economics for Leaders Virtual program is a synchronous online course, wherein lectures and activities are delivered “live”.
+The Economics for Leaders Virtual program is a synchronous online course.
+Lectures and activities are delivered “live” from 11:30am ET until 4:30pm ET.
 Economics professors and leadership instructors will provide content instruction through Zoom and economics simulations/activities will be facilitated using Zoom breakout rooms and other learning applications like MobLab and Pear Deck.

 All course communications, materials, assignments, resources, and Zoom meeting links will be organized in Canvas, our learning management system.